Pilgrimage to Italy - May 16, 2022

 Italy Pilgrimage Itinerary

-Our pilgrimage begins with our overnight flight to Rome.
-Meals and drinks served aloft.
+Our pilgrimage begins as we depart on our overnight flight to Rome.
+Meals and refreshments will be served aloft.

 Upon arrival at the airport in Rome, we are met by our tour manager who will be with us for the duration of our pilgrimage in Italy.
 We travel north on a beautiful drive through the Umbrian countryside to Assisi, the picturesque town made known by the piety and works of St. Francis and St. Clare.
 We visit St. Mary of the Angels Basilica, the site of the beloved Porziuncola the tiny chapel rebuilt by St. Francis and his fellow friars after Francis took the commandment from the Lord to “rebuild my church” literally, and where St. Clare began her life as a nun.
 Afterwards, we check-into the hotel that is our home for the next three nights.
 There is some free time before dinner in this peaceful and medieval town.